pypa/packaging.python.org/source/quickstart.rst

 Quickstart
 ==========

-:Page Status: Incomplete
+:Page Status: Complete
 :Last Reviewed: 2014-01-20

-No explanations or justifications here, just the snippets.
+No explanations or justifications here, just the snippets to get going.

-Install the tools
+Install the Tools
 =================

 1. Download `ez_setup.py